Oil & Natural Gas Projects

 The larger benefits of this project are that it will build a publicly available scientific base of information on the nature of ROZs and provide optimized CO2 flooding designs for this highly promising oil resource.
 This information is not currently available, and access to the information would greatly accelerate the timely and efficient recovery of oil from the residual oil zones of the Permian Basin and other ROZ-rich basins in the U.S.

 Reservoir core description has led to the identification and documentation of differences between the depositional facies and diagenetic overprint in the MPZ, the ROZ, and the interval below the ROZ, suggesting that the ROZ has undergone a different diagenetic history than the MPZ.
 Additionally, diagenetic “markers” were seen in core from ROZs in other fields that indicated the presence of native sulfur in voids near the base of the ROZ, a transition from partially dolomitized limestone below the base of the ROZ to partial to pervasive dolomitization above the base of the ROZ, and a sequence within the ROZ from an unaltered interval to anhydrite replaced with leached skeletal grains.
-These changes are believed to be associated with “Mother Nature’s Waterflood” of the ROZ.
+These changes are believed to be associated with anaerobic processes associated with “Mother Nature’s Waterflood” of the ROZ.

 Oil and water samples from the pilot CO2 flood have been collected and are being analyzed.
 Additional samples will be taken to help establish a baseline for the fluids in a ROZ CO2 flood.
 The team continues to monitor the progress of the CO2 flood in Goldsmith Field.
-There has been a continued, significant increase in the production from the expanding pilot.
-The reservoir engineering data from Legado Resources has been transferred to the research team, and the engineering reservoir characterization is in progress.
+There has been a continuous, significant increase in the production from the expanding pilot.
+The reservoir engineering data from Legado Resources have been transferred to the research team, and the engineering reservoir characterization is in progress.

 Core descriptions of five of the six available cores taken by Legado have been completed.

-The team completed the history match of past oil, water, and gas production for the SADR Formation in the central portion (the ROZ CO2 Pilot Flood Area) of the Goldsmith Field.
+The research team completed the history match of past oil, water, and gas production for the SADR Formation in the central portion (the ROZ CO2 Pilot Flood Area) of the Goldsmith Field.
 The collected information (geologic, reservoir, and production performance) was input into the reservoir model to ensure the simulations are reflective of past history.